QudevETH/PycQED_py3/docs/source/gitlab_ci.md

-This job builds a docker image with all the dependencies, required to compile full documentation and then compiles the sphinx documentation, and uploads it to the QuDev documentation webshare: `documentation.qudev.phys.ethz.ch`.
+This job builds a docker image with all the dependencies, required to compile full documentation and then compiles the sphinx documentation, and uploads it to the documentation webshare.